A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

 \subsection{Comparing returns with past experiences: baselines and value functions}

 A downside of this simple approach is the large potential variance in the return following a transition in each trajectory, which may provide an extremely noisy gradient from which to learn, resulting in slow convergence.
 Fortunately, equation \eref{monte_carlo_dynamics_gradient} possesses an invariance which can be used to tame this variability.
 Recalling how we used \eref{total_derivative} to remove the factor of one and the history of the return from \eref{monte_carlo_dynamics_gradient}, we may use this property to instead introduce any desired function of the past trajectory.
-Since it makes little sense to make things more complicated and have the update associated to a given transition depend on the history leading to it, we introduce the \textbf{baseline} $b(X_t,t)$ as simply a function of the generalized state and time, transforming \eref{monte_carlo_dynamics_gradient} into
+We introduce the \textbf{baseline} $b(x_t,t)$ as simply a function of the state and time, transforming \eref{monte_carlo_dynamics_gradient} into

 where the return following each transition is then contrasted with a baseline.